Eduroam

 eduroam (education roaming) is an international Wi-Fi internet access roaming service for users in research, higher education and further education.
 It provides researchers, teachers, and students network access when visiting an institution other than their own.
 Users are authenticated with credentials from their home institution, regardless of the location of the eduroam access point.
 Authorization to access the Internet and other resources are handled by the visited institution.
 Users do not have to pay to use eduroam.

-The service is provided at the local level by the participating institutions (universities, colleges, research institutes etc.).

 In some countries, Internet access via eduroam is also available at other locations than the participating institutions, e.g. in libraries, public buildings, railway stations, city centres and airports.

-In Belgium, Belnet uses the eduroam technology to provide a similar service to Belgian public administrations under the name govroam.
-A govroam service for municipalities in the Netherlands was launched in October 2013.
-A govroam service launched by Jisc followed in the UK in November 2016.
+It is also available at many primary and secondary education institutions in Brazil and the US.

 History

 The eduroam initiative started in 2002 when during the preparations for the creation of TERENA's task force TF-Mobility, Klaas Wierenga of SURFnet shared the idea of combining a RADIUS-based infrastructure with IEEE 802.1X technology to provide roaming network access across research and education networks.
-Initially the service was joined by institutions in the Netherlands, Germany, Finland, Portugal, Croatia and the United Kingdom.
+Initially, the service was joined by institutions in the Netherlands, Germany, Finland, Portugal, Croatia and the United Kingdom.
 Later, other NRENs in Europe embraced the idea and started joining the infrastructure, which was then called eduroam.
 Since 2004, the European Union co-funded further research and development work related to the eduroam service through the GN2 and GN3 projects.
 From September 2007, the European Union also funded through these projects the continued operation and maintenance of the eduroam service at the European level.

 The first non-European country to join eduroam was Australia, in December 2004.
 In Canada, eduroam started as an initiative of the University of British Columbia, which was later taken over by CANARIE as a service of its Canadian Access Federation.
 In the United States, eduroam was initially a pilot project between the National Science Foundation and the University of Tennessee (UTK).
 In 2012, Internet2 announced the addition of eduroam to its NET+ service offerings.
-AnyRoam LLC, a private company, was formed by former UTK staff to serve as an Internet2 active corporate member administering the top-level servers.
+AnyRoam LLC, a private company, was formed by former UTK staff to serve as an Internet2 active corporate member administering the US top-level servers.
+In 2021, Internet2 assumed direct management of the eduroam service for US-based organizations.